makinacorpus/corpus-dockerregistry/doc/Hack.md

 Those files are shared via a docker volumes.

 This allows you to:
- * develop from outside the container
+ * develop from outside the container, use your IDE, etc.
  * do any git operation from outside

 The editor group must exists on your local machine, and if **editor** already exists, just choose another name.<br/>